Why are breastmilk and formula not the same?

 So yes, what about the women who can’t breastfeed exclusively?
 In fact, most women these days “cannot breastfeed” because they are undermined in their ability to do so.
 Hospital routines around labour and birth, separation of mothers and babies, early introduction of bottles and poor advice from health professionals all together result in so many mothers who “cannot breastfeed” and are disappointed in breastfeeding when they should direct their disappointment at our medical system.
 If they had had normal births, and good help from the beginning, most such mothers would be very successful at breastfeeding.

 And mothers who cannot breastfeed because of certain infections or other diseases they might have?
 Mothers are frequently told this and many doctors think they are doing mothers a favour by giving them an excuse to stop breastfeeding.
-This is medical thinking all too often, that breastfeeding is a burden and mothers will appreciate being told they don’t have to carry this burden Almost never do mothers need to stop for these reasons.
+This is medical thinking all too often, that breastfeeding is a burden and mothers will appreciate being told they don’t have to carry this burden.
+Almost never do mothers need to stop for these reasons and had they had good help and encouragement from their doctors, they would not have found breastfeeding a burden.

-In truth my dear doctors, most women do want to breastfeed and they are often prevented from breastfeeding by incorrect information on breastfeeding and illness or medications.
+In truth, my dear doctors, most women do want to breastfeed and they are often prevented from breastfeeding by incorrect information on breastfeeding and illness or medications.
 Almost never do mothers need to stop for these reasons – HIV, for example, is no longer a reason not to breastfeed nor are many other viral or bacterial infections.
-Having a surgery is not a reason to stop breastfeeding.
+Having a surgery is not a reason to stop or even interrupt breastfeeding most of the time.
 And mothers who cannot breastfeed because of medications they are taking?
 Only rarely do they need to stop because of medications they are taking and frequently it is possible when a drug truly is of concern, to suggest other similarly effective medications which are compatible with continued breastfeeding.

 But most mothers and babies could avoid using formula if we concentrated on developing a widespread system of breastmilk banks so that every mother who needs breastmilk but cannot produce enough would have access to breastmilk.
 Every hospital should have a breastmilk bank just as they have blood banks.
 Don’t say it’s not realistic.
 If you had asked the same question in 1917 about blood banks, you would have been told it is not realistic to have blood available to everyone who needed blood.
-This is a question of whether breastmilk instead of formula is seen as a priority and whether we truly know that they are different.
+This is a question of whether breastmilk instead of formula is seen as a priority and whether we truly understand how different they are.

 And one more thing, last, but certainly not least.
 The act of breastfeeding is different from bottle feeding.
 Breastfeeding is a close intimate, physical and emotional relationship between two people in love.
 And for that, it is not necessary to have a full supply.